massif-press/lancer-data/README.md

 - Compatible with the new item regime, as described by this document.
 - Downloadable through an itch.io page (free or paid)
 - Nominated by the community as a good asset, even for people that aren't on the Discord or otherwise tied in to the greater Lancer community (ie: has been playtested, doesn't require other assets, only references already-published material, etc)
-- Does not contain any questionable or illegal content, or any content not owned by the author.
+- Does not contain any questionable or illegal content, nor any content not owned by the author.
 - Passes a final content and code pass

 If these standards are acceptable, please contact me at @Beeftime#0558 in [the official LANCER Discord](https://discord.gg/Qu3C4te), ideally within the #comp-con-homebrew channel.